 Let’s Improve the C-CDA Together!

-Didi Davis, Director of Testing, reviewed the enhanced eHealth Exchange testing requirements for Product vendors and Participants expected to be required in 2017.
-This informational call provided an overview of the testing methodology and requirements for interoperability testing and exchange of clinical document content between eHealth Exchange participants.
-The timeline and formal change management process was outlined.
-There will be an opportunity to ask questions and provide comments during this call.
-(Download only the slides)
+On July 20th, 2017, Didi Davis, Director of Testing, reviewed the new Enhanced Content Testing requirements for eHealth Exchange product vendors and participants.
+This demonstration includes an overview of the testing methodology and requirements for interoperability testing and exchange of clinical document content between eHealth Exchange participants.
+Watch Now